 In what situations could you qualify to have an attorney appointed to your case?

 First, you must be indigent.
 This is a fancy word for having a low income and not being able to afford to hire an attorney.
 Different courts may use different tests to determine whether or not you are indigent.
-A good rule of thumb to go by is if you are receiving government assistance via food stamps, Medicaid or government housing then you will likely meet the requirement for being indigent.
+A good rule of thumb to go by is that if you are receiving government assistance via food stamps, Medicaid, or government housing, you will likely meet the requirement for being indigent.

-The law in Texas does not specifically spell out how you can or cannot be determined to be indigent.
-Some courts in southeast Texas will ask you to fill out some paperwork where you will write down much money you earn in your job on a monthly basis.
-Expenses like rent, utilities, daycare and the like will need to be examined as well to determine how much income you have left over after your monthly expenses are attended to.
+Texas law does not specifically spell out how you can or cannot be determined to be indigent.
+Some courts in southeast Texas will ask you to fill out some paperwork to write down much money you earn in your job every month.
+Expenses like rent, utilities, daycare, and the like will need to be examined as well to determine how much income you have leftover after your monthly expenses are attended to.

 No matter if you think you will meet this requirement or not, you should fill out this form.
 The upside is that you could have a lawyer appointed to you at no cost.
 There is no downside for at least asking and showing the judge what your financial situation looks like.

 Finally, you must respond to the petition that is filed by CPS that initiates the lawsuit.
-You have to make yourself available to the court by attending the initial hearing, making it known that you will oppose the CPS case and then request to have an attorney appointed to represent you.
-If you choose to sit the case out on your couch then not only will you not be able to have an attorney appointed to represent you, but you will likely have your parental rights terminated sooner rather than later.
+You have to make yourself available to the court by attending the initial hearing, making it known that you will oppose the CPS case, and request an attorney appointed to represent you.
+If you choose to sit the case out on your couch, then not only will you not be able to have an attorney appointed to represent you, but you will likely have your parental rights terminated sooner rather than later.

 After you request a lawyer, how quickly can one be appointed to represent you?

-If you meet all of the above requirements for having an attorney appointed to represent you in your CPS case the next question you will likely want to be answered is how quickly can an attorney be appointed to your case?
+If you meet all of the above requirements for having an attorney appointed to represent you in your CPS case, the next question you will likely want to be answered is how quickly can an attorney be appointed to your case?
 The answer to that question depends upon where your case is being heard.
-Many judges will assume that because you are present in their courtroom and because you are indigent that you automatically oppose CPS removing your child from your home.
-It can happen that the judge will automatically contact an attorney to have him or she represent you in the CPS case, in which case, you may receive a call from an attorney before you ever see the inside of a courtroom.
+Many judges will assume that because you are present in their courtroom and indigent, you automatically oppose CPS removing your child from your home.
+It can happen that the judge will automatically contact an attorney to have him or her represent you in the CPS case, in which case, you may receive a call from an attorney before you ever see the inside of a courtroom.

-Most judges, however, will wait for you to attend your first hearing in order to appoint an attorney to represent you.
-That judge will then run through the above requirements with you to ensure that you meet the requirements of having an attorney appointed to represent you.
-An initial hearing in your child’s case will take place at the most fourteen days after your child has been removed from your home.
-It is at that point that you can request an attorney to represent you and the court will start the above analysis.
+However, most judges will wait for you to attend your first hearing to appoint an attorney to represent you.
+That judge will then run through the above requirements to ensure that you meet the requirements of having an attorney appointed to represent you.
+An initial hearing in your child’s case will occur at the most fourteen days after your child has been removed from your home.
+At that point, you can request an attorney to represent you, and the court will start the above analysis.

-Once you actually have an attorney’s name who has been appointed to represent you it will vary on how long it takes that lawyer to contact you.
-It should not be longer than a few days after the hearing date where the judge appoints the attorney until he or she reaches out to you with a phone call.
-If you do not hear from the lawyer, you should contact the court and ask them for contact information for the lawyer.
-The judge’s clerk should also reach out to the attorney and ask him or her to make contact with you.
+Once you actually have an attorney’s name who has been appointed to represent you, it will vary on how long it takes that lawyer to contact you.
+It should not be longer than a few days after the hearing date, where the judge appoints the attorney until he or she reaches out to you with a phone call.
+If you do not hear from the lawyer, you should contact the court and ask them for the lawyer's contact information.
+The judge’s clerk should also reach out to the attorney and ask him or her to contact you.